chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - A PureScript user feels rewarded when using PureScript because the primary sticking points are figuring out how to do things *in* the language, rather than figuring out *non-language* problems.
 [Hitchhikers_Guide_to_Elm]
 - Not being able to mutate variables is a hard thing to initally grasp by new learners who are used to doing so freely.
 [Elm_PureScript_In_Depth_Overview]
 - I don't know whether this concept (local and controlled side effects are still considered 'pure' if functions are referentially transparent) is well-documented in PureScript learning resources (even in my own, Jordan's PureScript Reference) [Elm_PureScript_In_Depth_Overview]
+- This PureScript user believes it's difficult to integrate with a JavaScript library function which uses property-existence to define its behavior because PureScript's type system isn't flexible enough to define the type of that function in a simple way.
+(I think it's possible to modify the type signature of the JS library wrapper to use a typeclass to assert the argument has a subset of the fields expected by the function.) `{ attributes: { disable: "" } }` vs `{ attributes: {} }` [Exploring_the_MVI_Architecture_with_PureScript_Puzzler]

 ### Miscellaneous